-Forfeitures: The non-vested portion of terminated participants accounts plus earnings thereon are forfeited and reallocated to participant accounts.
+Forfeitures: The non-vested portion of terminated participants accounts plus earnings thereon are forfeited.
+Annually, forfeitures are reallocated to participant accounts.
+Forfeitures for nonvested account balances as of December 31, 2011 and 2010 were approximately \$21,000 and \$51,000, respectively.